Can I release equity from my home?

 Where can I get advice on releasing equity?

 Get advice from a mortgage broker.
 Tell them what you are trying to achieve and they will then search the whole mortgage market to match up your requirements with a lender that can help you.
-They will also be able to find you the lowest interest rates and also be able to find the mortgage lenders that are offering the best incentives.
+They will also be able to find you the lowest interest rates and also be able to find the mortgage lenders that are offering the best incentives and savings.
 These incentives can be really financially helpful for example:

 - Free valuation surveys